12 June 2025

 What British Airways Offers

-• Dynamic Career Path options.
+• Dynamic Career Path with opportunities for advancement.

-• Varied Roster Patterns, including night stops, day trips, and tours.
+• Varied Roster Patterns including night stops, day trips, and tours.

 • Company pension scheme with up to 15% employer contribution.